project

 Regulations and water safety planning

 There are strong incentives from governments and institutions such as WHO and the EU to review Water Quality Management Frameworks in various policy areas, and to embed WHO Water Safety Plans.
-In this project, effect-based monitoring tools are applied in case studies in addition to current water monitoring.
+In this project, effect-based monitoring tools were applied in case studies in addition to current water monitoring.
 In this way, smart combinations of chemical and biological analyses lead to reduced uncertainty in safety assessments.

 Objectives

 Effect-based monitoring in water safety planning can be applied to different parts of the water sector: from source to tap, but also for example in wastewater treatment plants, and in water reuse schemes.
-By promoting the interaction of operators and policy-makers from all over the world, this project also aims to increase knowledge and stimulate the exchange of experiences.
+By promoting the interaction of operators and policy-makers from all over the world, this project also aimed to increase knowledge and stimulate the exchange of experiences.